Chlodio

-Chlodio (probably died after 450), also Clodio, Clodius, Clodion, Cloio or Chlogio, was a Frankish king who attacked and then apparently ruled Roman-inhabited lands around Cambrai and Tournai, near the modern border of Belgium and France.
-He is known from very few records.
+Chlodio (also Clodio, Clodius, Clodion, Cloio or Chlogio, probably died after 450), was a Frankish king who attacked and then apparently ruled Roman-inhabited lands around Cambrai and Tournai, near the modern border of Belgium and France.
+Very little is known about him, and he is mentioned only briefly in a small number of much later records.

-His influence probably reached as far south as the River Somme.
-He was therefore the first Frankish ruler to become established so deep within the Roman empire, and distant from the border regions where the Franks had already been established for a long time.
-He was possibly a descendant of the Salian Franks, who Roman sources report to have settled within Texandria in the 4th century.
+His conquests gave him influence probably reached as far south as the River Somme.
+It represented an important change, extending Frankish rule more deeply within the Roman Empire, quite distant from the border regions near the Rhine where the Franks had already been established for a long time.
+Gregory of Tours reported that in his time people believed that the Merovingian dynasty, who were still ruling in his time, were descended somehow from Chlodio.

-Gregory of Tours reported that in his time people believed that the Merovingian dynasty, who were still ruling, were descended somehow from Chlodio.
+According to a popular proposal among modern scholars, he was probably a descendant of the Salian Franks, who Roman sources reported to have settled within Texandria in the 4th century.

 Name

-Chlodio is a short form of Frankish names such as *Hlodowig (Clovis) or *Hlodhari (Chlothar), which are derived from the Germanic root *hlod- ('famous').
+Chlodio is a short form of Frankish names such as *Hlodowig (the same name as Clovis, Louis and Ludwig) or *Hlodhari (Chlothar, Lothar, Lothair, Luther), which are derived from the Germanic root *hlod- ('famous').

 Ancestry

 In later medieval chronicles, several different ancestries were given, naming Franks who were known from earlier Roman historical records.
 These pedigrees are considered unreliable today.

-The non-contemporary Liber Historiae Francorum says his father was Pharamond, a Frankish King only known from medieval records.
+The non-contemporary Liber Historiae Francorum says his father was Pharamond, a Frankish king only known from medieval records.
 Pharamond in turn was said to be the son of a real Frankish king, known to have fought the Romans, named Marcomer.

 The Chronicle of Fredegar, on the other hand, makes Chlodio a son of Theudemeres, another real Frankish king who Gregory of Tours reported to have been executed with his mother by the Romans.

 Attestations

-Gregory of Tours (II,9) reported that "Chlogio" (as he spells his name in Latin) attacked from a fort (castrum) named "Dispargum" on the edge of the "Thoringian" land, which is described as being west of the Rhine.
+Gregory of Tours (II,9) reported that "Chlogio" (as he spells his name in Latin) attacked from a fort (castrum) named "Dispargum" within or upon the bounds of the "Thoringian" land, which is described as being west of the Rhine and north of the Romanized population living in Gaul north of the Loire.
 One translation of what Gregory wrote, adding some Latin key words in square brackets, is as follows: